affaan-m/affaan/README.md

 in your computer terminal

+if you dont have pandas already installed through anaconda then go ahead and install pandas as well

+pip install pandas

 then login to instagram through creating an instance in your terminal by using

 instaloader --l username